Boogie Mites Early Years Transition Workshops

 Benefits of Early Years Music

 You don’t need to be a musician to lead brain-boosting music-making activities; you just need training and resources.
 The confidence will come with practice.
 In this blog post, we share some ideas and activities that are effective in developing school ready literacy skills through music.
+You can find out more about using music for specific EYFS outcomes in our Practitioner’s Guide to Active Music Making:

 There are four aims considered most important for early years music practise.
 These maximise the potential benefits for brain development and prepare the brain for learning foundations for literacy and maths; ready for starting school.